 Add your Meta Descriptions

 This is the description that’s shown below your search result snippet.
-It’s important because it’s one of the first things people read when they click on a link from Google’s search results, so it should contain relevant keywords and be compelling enough that they want to click on it.
+It’s important because it’s one of the first things people see when they click a link in Google search results, so it should contain relevant keywords and be compelling enough to make them click.

 Review Page Index